-A case study of a patient who underwent both FFR and OCT
+A case study of a patient who underwent both Fractional Flow Reserve (FFR) and OCT

 The procedure can be explained as the dye given during angiogram passing through these multiple channels within the block, masks the severity of the block and show it as mild in the Angiogram.
-The pressure technique of FFR and the light based imaging technique (OCT) helped to unmask the mystery within the block.
+The pressure technique of Fractional Flow Reserve (FFR) and the light-based imaging technique (OCT) helped to unmask the mystery within the block.

 Once the block was identified the patient underwent an Angioplasty and stenting successfully.
 OCT Imaging was repeated which showed good positioning of the stent within the vessel and the block were cleared.